thzero/library_cli/README.md

   --long, --l :: generates a long uuid

 --updateversion :: updates the version
-  --major, --ma :: sets the major version, defaults to the current value or 0 --minor, --mi :: sets the minor version, defaults to the current value or 0 --patch, --p :: sets the patch, defaults to the current value or 0 --patch_inc, --pi :: increments the patch by one --date, --d :: sets the version date in MM/DD/YYYY format, defaults to current date --silent, --s :: does not prompt
+  --major, --ma <major> :: sets the major version, defaults to the current value or 0 --minor, --mi <minor> :: sets the minor version, defaults to the current value or 0 --patch, --p <patch> :: sets the patch, defaults to the current value or 0 --patch_inc, --pi :: increments the patch by one --date, --d <date> :: sets the version date in MM/DD/YYYY format, defaults to current date --silent, --s :: does not prompt
 ```